 Matadisco

 An open, decentralized network for data discovery.
-Publish metadata about any dataset to ATProto.
+Publish metadata about any dataset to AT Protocol.
 Build community portals.
 Find what matters.

 Open data is only as useful as it is discoverable